 A mortgage on real property is a type of lien, as is an auto loan when you finance the purchase of a car or a truck for your business.
 Liens are not typically discharged until they're paid off.

 How a Lien Works

 The debtor makes payments on the vehicle.
 At this point, there are three possible outcomes.

-Statutory or non-consensual liens are obtained by someone through a court process to put a claim on an asset for unpaid bills.
+Statutory or non-consensual liens are obtained through a court process to put a claim on an asset for unpaid bills.
 These can include tax liens—a lien is placed against the property of someone by a federal, state, or local government for non-payment of taxes—or contractor's or mechanic's liens.

 How to Stop a Lien

-A release of lien is a written statement that removes property from the threat of the lien, usually in the case of a mechanic's lien.
+A "release of lien" is a written statement that removes property from the threat of the lien, usually in the case of a mechanic's lien.
 It's basically a signed document signed by the contractor that prevents having a lien put against the property.